d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 sgd_res = train_sgd(0.005, 1)
 ```

 Last, when the batch size equals 100, we use minibatch SGD for optimization.
-The time required per epoch is longer than the time needed for SGD and the time for batch gradient descent.
+The time required per epoch is shorter than the time needed for SGD and the time for batch gradient descent.

 ```{.python .input  n=6}
 mini1_res = train_sgd(.4, 100)